wms2537/huaweiatlas200dk-tutorials/README.md

 Ascend-cann-minirc_20.1.rc1_ubuntu18.04-aarch64.zip | https://www.huaweicloud.com/ascend/cann-download

 #### Make SD Card
-Download files listed above and put them in a directory
+Download files listed above and put them in a directory.
+A SD Card reader is required for this process.
+If you do not have one, follow instructions [here](https://support.huaweicloud.com/intl/en-us/usermanual-A200dk_3000/atlas200dk_02_0012.html) to place a jumper on the atlas200dk to make it into a SD Card reader.
 ```
 sudo chmod 755 make_sd_card.py make_ubuntu_sd.sh ubuntu-18.04.4-server-arm64.iso # give required previliges to execute file
 sudo python3 make_sd_card.py local /dev/sdb # change /dev/sdb to your sd card location, you can check with fdisk -l